School and research

 Detail structures project New Campus Bovisa-Goccia Politecnico di Milano

 Wood is an excellent building material, the use of which, in the face of a long and ancient tradition, still remains in constant evolution.
 Glued in cross-laminated layers, X-lam achieves dimensions that enable it to withstand the ordinary loads to which structures are intended.
 The components belong to the prefabrication chain and can be disassembled and recycled at the end of its life.
 It is also a material that comes from renewable sources and from certified forests that adhere to FSC (Forest stewardship Council) protocols for responsible forest management.
-Finally, it is a material that does not need to dissipate high amounts of energy in its process of transformation and adaptation to structural functions.
+Finally, the process of wood transformation and adaptation to structural functions involves relatively little dissipation of energy quantities.

 Contrary to what many people believe, wood is highly resistant to fire.
 In fact, surface burning self-protects structural components, preventing instantaneous collapse without warning.
 It is also a good thermal and acoustic insulator, easy to work with, and if properly treated is capable of resisting weathering, biological attack and xylophagous agents.
 Finally, it possesses valuable aesthetic qualities, creating the feeling of a warm and welcoming environment.

 The North Campus of the Milan Polytechnic will be Zero Energy - and therefore energy independent - and Zero Carbon - meaning zero C02 emissions into the atmosphere during its operation.
-Great attention to the latest criteria for respecting sustainability has led to the choice of wood as the structural type, which has been accompanied by a plan to plant new trees to compensate, in the long run, for its use.
+The great attention to the most advanced criteria for respecting sustainability has led to the choice of wood as the structural type, which has been accompanied by a plan to plant new trees to compensate in the long run for the consumption of wood.

 Renzo Piano